Planetary Gearboxes

 Warehouse Logistics (AMRs)

-Used in differential drive systems for shelf-lifting robots.
-The high torque density allows compact robots to lift pallets weighing over 1,000kg while maintaining a low profile to slide under racks.
+Perfect for differential drive in shelf-lifting robots.
+Their high torque density means small robots can hoist pallets over 1,000kg while staying low enough to slide under racks.

 Automated Forklifts

-Essential for both the traction drive (moving the vehicle) and the hydraulic pump drive (lifting the forks).
-Planetary gears handle the shock loads typical in start-stop forklift operations.
+Key for both traction drive (getting around) and hydraulic pump drive (lifting forks).
+They shrug off the shock loads from constant start-stops in forklifts.

 Medical Transport Robots